hsnlab/escape/pox/ext/doc/source/util/pox_extension.rst

 *pox_extension.py* module
 =========================

+Override and extend internal POX components to achieve ESCAPE-desired behaviour.

-:any:`OpenFlowBridge` is a special version of OpenFlow event originator class
+:any:`OpenFlowBridge` is a special version of OpenFlow event originator class.

-:any:`ExtendedOFConnectionArbiter` dispatches incoming OpenFlow connections to fit ESCAPEv2
+:any:`ExtendedOFConnectionArbiter` dispatches incoming OpenFlow connections to fit ESCAPEv2.

+:any:`ESCAPEInteractiveHelper` contains helper function for debugging.

 Module contents
 ---------------